erduotong/nuitka-doc-zh/docs/--help.md

 ```
 Force standard error of the program to go to this location.
 Useful for programs
 with disabled console and programs using the Windows Services Plugin of Nuitka
 commercial.
-Defaults to not active, use e.g. '%PROGRAM_BASE%.err.txt', i.e. file
+Defaults to not active, use e.g. '{PROGRAM_BASE}.err.txt', i.e. file
 near your program, check User Manual for full list of available values.
 ```